ni/webvi-examples/Guides/CSS/README.md

 No.

 Modifying CSS styles from the NI defaults will mean you need to manually update these when upgrading to the next version of the Web Module.
 The CSS selectors we are using are not stable from release to release, and we don't update your custom CSS if you were to open your WebVI in a new version of LabVIEW NXG.

 ## When should I avoid customizing WebVIs via CSS?

-In order to keep your panel working the same release to release, you should avoid making customizations via CSS if there is a way to make that same customization via LabVIEW NXG via either:
+In order to keep your panel working the same release to release, you should avoid making customizations via CSS if there is a way to make that same customization via LabVIEW NXG using either:

-- LabVIEW NXG's configuration pane UI
+- The LabVIEW NXG configuration pane UI
 - Property nodes can be executed on the diagram to achieve the desired result

 ## How should I include CSS in my project?

 Though it is possible to inline your CSS into the WebVI source HTML, it is better practice to keep your CSS declaration separate from the HTML in separate files with a `.css` file extension.
 And then any number of pages can include those styles easily.

 In LabVIEW NXG, this means adding `.css` files to your Web Application components in your project and then including `<link>` references in the HTML Source Panel of any VIs that you want to style.
 This will cause your WebVI to be styled at all times.
-You can also do this without editing the HTML Source of a WebVI using a JSLI document but this is a more advanced technique.
+You can also do this without editing the HTML Source of a WebVI using a JSLI document, but this is a more advanced technique.

 It is common to edit the CSS file outside of the LabVIEW process.
 If you have edited the CSS while the WebVI panel is open in LabVIEW NXG, the panel will not automatically detect the changes.
-We suggest that you make a trivial edit to the HTML source of the WebVI, such as adding/removing a space character, and upon OKing that change the CSS style will be refreshed from the CSS file on disk.
+We suggest that you make a trivial edit to the HTML source of the WebVI, such as adding/removing a space character, and upon approving that change, the CSS style will be refreshed from the CSS file on disk.
 Closing and re-opening the WebVI will also cause it to detect changes to external CSS.

 ## Why is my WebVI ignoring my CSS?

-Let's go down the checklist of what you need to do in order for a WebVI Panel to pick up on your CSS file:
+Let's go down the checklist of what you need to do for a WebVI Panel to pick up on your CSS file:

 1. Make a new CSS file on disk, outside of LabVIEW
 2. Add the CSS file to you project
 3. Ensure that your CSS file is referenced in your Web App component and the box for "always include" is checked.
-4. You've added a reference from your WebVI to your CSS file by adding this snippet to the HTML source of your WebVI, in the `<head>` section, typically right before the closing `</head>` tag:
+4. Add a reference from your WebVI to your CSS file by adding this snippet to the HTML source of your WebVI, in the `<head>` section, typically right before the closing `</head>` tag:

    ```html
    <link rel="stylesheet" href="css/style.css">